 1. Grace Bay Beach

 Grace Bay Beach is often referred to as the no.1 beach in Turks and Caicos, and even as one of the top beaches in the world.
-This 12-mile long beach stretches along from Leeward to Thompson Cove, and is known for its calm waters perfect for snorkeling and swimming.
+This 12-mile long beach stretches along from Leeward to Thompson Cove, and is known for its calm waters perfect for snorkelling and swimming.
 The main reason for this is that the bay is surrounded by a barrier reef that protects it from large ocean swells, keeping the waters calm and clear.

-If you’re interested in a day of snorkeling at Grace Bay, there are two spots close by that should not be missed: Smith’s Reef and Bight Reef.
+If you’re interested in a day of snorkelling at Grace Bay, there are two spots close by that should not be missed: Smith’s Reef and Bight Reef.
 Both of these lively reefs are home to hundreds of species of marine life.